Central Virginia

 • 00:27:15

-We actually did put the invite out to the transit agencies to join us at this meeting.
+We actually did put the invite out to the transit agencies to join us at this meeting and we also said

 • 00:27:20